Joystream/sdk/docs/docs/core/query.md

 It allows executing queries against those APIs in a fully **type-safe** way, without the need for any additional complex setup.

-This is possible thanks to [GenQL](https://genql.dev/docs) which generates a base TypeScript GraphQL client based on the GraphQL schema.
+This is possible thanks to [GenQL](https://genql.dev/docs) which generates a TypeScript GraphQL client from a GraphQL schema.

 ## Create query API